 This chapter reviews basic supply-and-demand concepts from the principles level.
 Your interactions with the class from the first session or two should give you a good indication of how much class time to spend on it.
-If it has been some time since their principles course, students may need fairly consistent prompting to recall the basic supply-and-demand model.
+If it has been some time since their principles courses, students may need fairly consistent prompting to recall the basic supply-and-demand model.
 For example, many will remember that there is a Law of Demand but won't remember the law itself.
-Encourage students in the strongest terms to read the chapter carefully.
 It is well worth the time spent at this stage to make sure everyone has solid recognition of these basic tools and concepts.

 The introduction of demand curves and equations is a good opportunity to review the basic geometric concepts of slope and intercept.
 This doesn't take much time, as most students can recognize the slope and intercept of a written equation, but there is sometimes a surprising lack of connection between what appears in an equation and the resulting graph.
 Draw a demand curve and tell the class that the slope of this curve is -2.
 Then ask the students what will happen in the graph if the slope increases to -4.
 Although it is likely that several, perhaps most, students will know immediately, some will not.
 This is also a good time to introduce nonlinear demand functions to illustrate the use of calculus.
 Assigning some of the quantitative problems at the end of the chapter and collecting them (even if you don't intend to collect homework throughout the term) is another good diagnostic.
+In addition, students often understand slope in y and x terms and have a surprisingly difficult time extending that to P and Q, especially since the demand function is written with Q (the x-axis variable) on the left-hand side.